-The colour of the garage door must be in the same colour range as the predominant colour of the house.
-Alternate high contrast dark colours will be considered.
+The colour of the garage door must be in the same range as the predominant colour of the house.
 No two adjacent houses may have the same predominant or accent colour unless it is the colour of a neutral material.
 Bright accent colours are not allowed and accent colours must be complementary to the house colours.
 Exceptions to allow bright accent colours may be considered on modern home styles, depending on the treatment and application.